 I moved to Rhode Island a little over five years ago from New York City.
 While there were plenty of other reasons for culture shock, in my small coastal town there seemed to be a gaping hole where the NYC food scene used to be.
 Enter Providence.
 Since I’m not a local, the twenty-five-minute drive doesn’t phase me, and to be honest, this little city gives me the hustle and bustle I need from time to time.
 As an added bonus, over the last few years, I’ve completely fallen in love with their restaurants.
 Way more laid back than NYC, it’s not impossible to get reservations and the service always feels enthusiastic and personal.
 Locals, here are some spots you should absolutely check out and for Rhode Island visitors, definitely don’t miss out on what Providence has to offer:

 My favorite spot for date night or a special occasion, it doesn’t get much better than Oberlin.
 Voted one of the best new restaurants in the US by Bon Appetit, the menu rotates seasonally.
 What you can always expect?
-Amazing service and delicious food.
+Fine dining with amazing service and delicious food.
+Chef-owner Benjamin Suckle is world-renowned for his innovative cooking.
 They don’t take reservations, so on the weekend, it’s a great idea to slip in a little early if you’re a larger party.
 You can’t go wrong with any of their homemade pasta, bread, or creatively prepared veggie dishes.
 Ok, yeah that’s basically the whole menu…

 Nestled next to The Dean hotel, I tried North for the first time during restaurant week so I got to have a little bit of everything.
 I was blown away.
 This is one of those places where you can close your eyes and point to just about anything on the menu and it will be good.
 Rich with Asian influences and flavors, their combinations are untraditional but delicious.
 They also give back to the community, twenty-five cents of every dish sold goes to Amos House or the RI Food Bank.